Double Jeopardy Rules in State and Federal Court

 Have Questions About Legal Concepts or Have Criminal Issues you Want to Discuss?
-Call the elite criminal defense law firm of LEWIS & DICKSTEIN, P.L.L.C. for help with any Constitutional Defense including the Double Jeopardy Defense.
+Call the elite criminal defense for help with any Constitutional Defense, including the Double Jeopardy Defense.

-Double Jeopardy is addressed in the Fifth Amendment of the United States Constitution which provides that, “[n]o person shall … be subject for the same offence [sic] to be twice put in jeopardy of life and limb.”
-This is intended to prohibit state and federal governments from prosecuting people for the same crime more than once, or imposing more than one punishment for a single offense.
-If you have criminal law questions or are charged with a felony or misdemeanor, we can help clear up any questions you may have and provide exceptional legal representation relative to any criminal charge.
-As to double jeopardy, contrary to the 1999 movie, Double Jeopardy, starring Ashley Judd, you can be prosecuted for actually murdering a person that you have already been convicted of murdering when the “victim” turned out not to be dead the first time.
+The Fifth Amendment of the United States Constitution addresses Double Jeopardy.
+The Amendment provides that “[n]o person shall … be subject for the same offense [sic] to be twice put in jeopardy of life and limb.”
+The founding fathers intended this Constitutional Amendment to prohibit state and federal governments from prosecuting people for the same crime more than once or imposing more than one punishment for a single offense.
+Suppose you have criminal law questions about the “double jeopardy defense” or face felony or misdemeanor allegations.
+In that case, we can help clear up any questions you may have and provide exceptional legal representation relative to any criminal charge.

 History of Double Jeopardy

-Double Jeopardy is one of the oldest legal concepts in Western civilization.
+Double Jeopardy is one of the oldest legal defenses in Western civilization.
 As early as 355 BC, Athenian statesman Demosthenes said, “[t]he law forbids the same man to be tried twice on the same issue.”
 The Romans adopted the concept in the Digest of Justinian I in AD 533.
-Double Jeopardy also survived the Dark Ages (AD 400-1066).
-English common law described double jeopardy as, “a universal maxim of the common law.”
+The Double Jeopardy Defense also survived the Dark Ages (AD 400-1066).
+English common law described double jeopardy as “a universal maxim of the common law.”
 The Founding Fathers expanded the protection against double jeopardy when writing the United States Constitution.

-Double jeopardy does not apply the the time of an arrest.
+Double jeopardy does not apply at the time of an arrest.
 There are rules to when it applies.

-1. What type of legal action does double jeopardy apply to? an initial reading of the double jeopardy clause appears to show that it applies only to capital crimes.
+- In what type of legal actions does double jeopardy apply?
+An initial reading of the double jeopardy clause appears to show that it applies only to capital crimes.
 The United States Supreme Court has extended it to all felonies, misdemeanors, and juvenile delinquency cases, regardless of the punishment.

-2. When does jeopardy begin? the United States Supreme Court has held that jeopardy attaches during a jury trial when the jury is actually sworn in.
-In a trial by judge, and not jury, jeopardy attaches when the first witness is sworn in.
-In a juvenile delinquency case it attaches when the court first hears evidence.
+- When does jeopardy begin?
+The United States Supreme Court has held that jeopardy attaches during a jury trial when the judge swears in the jury.
+In a trial by a judge and not a jury, jeopardy attaches when the court swears in the first witness.
+In a juvenile delinquency case, it attaches when the court first hears evidence.
 If there is a plea, then jeopardy does not attach until the court accepts the plea.

-4. What is considered the same offense? the United States Supreme Court has determined that the government may prosecute an individual for more than one offense stemming from the same incident only when each offense requires proof of a fact that the other offenses does not require.
+- What does “the same offense” mean?
+The United States Supreme Court has determined that the government may prosecute an individual for more than one offense stemming from the same incident only when each offense requires proof of a fact that the other crime does not require.
 The prosecutor bears the burden of proof to show that within a group of charges, each has at least one element that the other offenses do not have.

 Get Your Legal Questions Answered By Elite Criminal Lawyers